kalpak7/chatbot/README.md

 # chatbot
-# Here is the updated version 2 where we integrate both the main.py and faq.py to single integrated.py file
+# Here is the updated version 2 where I integrate both the main.py and faq.py to single integrated.py file